harvardinformatics/informatics-website/docs/resources/Tutorials/installing-command-line-software.md

 The `>` operator redirects the output to the file `environment.yml`.
 You could name this file whatever you want, but it should be something descriptive so you remember what it is -- maybe it would be a good idea to use the same name as the environment you just exported along with the date!

+??? example "An example conda environment yml file"

+    `.yml` or `.yaml` stands for "[YAML ain't markup language](https://en.wikipedia.org/wiki/YAML)" files, and is a basic nested text format that is easily parseable.
+In the context of conda, it may look something like this:

+    ```
+    name: example_env
+    channels:
+    - defaults
+    - conda-forge
+    dependencies:
+    - python=3.8
+    - numpy=1.21
+    - pandas=1.3
+    - scipy=1.7
+    - matplotlib=3.4
+    - pip:
+        - some-package==0.1.0
+    ```

+    This outlines the name of the environment, the channels in which to look for the specified packages, as well as the packages to install (here listed as "dependencies").
+Note also that another package is installed instead with the `pip` package manager for Python.

 ### Creating an environment from a file

 If you ever want to re-create an environment you exported previously to a file or that has been shared with you, run the command: